Kleak/international_system_of_units/CONTRIBUTING.md

 # Adding language

-Please submit new arb file with you new language following the pattern for en_US or other language already there.
+Please submit new arb file with your new language following the pattern for en_US or other language already there.
+To help you getting starter you can follow all the step [here](https://github.com/Kleak/international_system_of_units/wiki/Add-new-language).